protocolbuffers/protocolbuffers.github.io/content/reference/php/php-generated.md

 the
 [scalar value types table](/programming-guides/proto3#scalar).

+### `has...` and `clear...`

+For fields with explicit presence, the compiler generates a `has...()` method.
+This method returns `true` if the field is set.

+The compiler also generates a `clear...()` method.
+This method unsets the field.
+After calling this method, `has...()` will return `false`.

+For fields with implicit presence, the compiler does not generate `has...()` or `clear...()` methods.
+For these fields, you can check for presence by comparing the field value with the default value.

 ### Singular Message Fields {#embedded_message}

+For a field with a message type, the compiler generates the same accessor methods as for scalar types.

-A field with a message type defaults to nil, and is not automatically created when the field is accessed.
+A field with a message type defaults to `null`, and is not automatically created when the field is accessed.
 Thus you need to explicitly create sub messages, as in the following: